Agrylin (Anagrelide Hydrochloride)

 Who Should Not Take Agrylin

-Do not take Agrylin if you are allergic to anagrelide or any ingredients in the capsules, have severe liver problems, are pregnant or breastfeeding, or if the medication has expired or the packaging is damaged.
-Agrylin contains lactose and microcrystalline cellulose, which may cause problems for people sensitive to these substances.
+Do not take Agrylin if you are allergic to anagrelide or any of its ingredients, have severe liver issues, are pregnant or breastfeeding, or if the expiry date has passed.

 Medical Conditions to Discuss

-Tell your doctor if you have any allergies, liver or kidney disease, heart disease or heart failure, high risk of blood clots or bleeding, or intolerance to sugars (as Agrylin contains lactose).
+Inform your doctor if you have allergies, liver or kidney disease, heart disease, or an intolerance to sugars.

 Pregnancy and Breastfeeding